surajp/lightning-js-button/README.md

 - soql
 - dml (dml.insert, dml.update, dml.upsert and dml.del ) // `delete` is a resrved keyword :(
-- callout
+- callout ( used for calling external services through Apex.
+Named credentials are supported! )
-- sfapi
+- sfapi ( used for calling Salesforce APIs from the same org.
+Requires CORS and CSP Trusted Sites setup.
+Details below)
-- toast
+- toast ( show a platform toast message )

 ### The Syntax